bjornharrtell/extjs/docs/guides/command_reference/README.md

 ### Options
   * `--path`, `-p` - Sets the target path for the workspace

+### Syntax

+    sencha generate workspace [options] [path]

 ## sencha help

-The `help` command generates help for other commands.
+This command displays help for other commands.

+### Example

+    sencha help generate app

-### Usage
+### Syntax

-sencha help <command>
+    sencha help command...

+### Where:

+  * `command` - The command path for which to display help (e.g., "generate app"

 ## sencha io

 These commands give you access to all the tools required to create, manage and deploy web applications in the io cloud.

 Sencha.io provides a backend-as-a-service that enables developers with a set of APIs that helps them build and run their applications.
 It allows you to build web applications using services provided through our client side SDKs, Ext JS and Sencha Touch.

 ### Commands
   * `app-set-group` - Sets the Auth Group associated with an app